 How much can refinancing save me?

-In some cases, refinancing can save you quite a lot, both in the short-term but especially long-term.
-The Australian Competition and Consumer Commission (ACCC) said in 2020 that borrowers with home loans between three and five years old paid an average of 58 basis points (0.58%) more than new loans.
-Switching from one of these loans could save the average customer $1,400 in the first year and $17,000 all up.
+In some cases, refinancing can save you quite a lot, both in the short term but especially long term.
+In a report on bank lending in 2020, the Australian Competition and Consumer Commission (ACCC) found borrowers with home loans between three and five years old paid an average of 58 basis points (0.58%) more than people with new loans.
+It calculated switching to a new loan could save the average customer $1,400 in the first year and $17,000 over the life of a loan.

 Pros and cons of home loan refinancing